 Stellantis CEO Carlos Tavares resigns as carmaker continues to struggle with slumping sales

-Stellantis CEO Carlos Tavares is stepping down after nearly four years in the top spot of the Jeep and Ram maker, which has continued to struggle with slumping sales
+Stellantis CEO Carlos Tavares is stepping down after nearly four years in the top spot of the carmaker that owns brands like Jeep and Ram, following a continued struggle with slumping sales

-NEW YORK -- Stellantis CEO Carlos Tavares is stepping down after nearly four years in the top spot of the Jeep and Ram maker, which has continued to struggle with slumping sales.
+NEW YORK -- Stellantis CEO Carlos Tavares is stepping down after nearly four years in the top spot of the automaker, which owns car brands like Jeep and Ram, amid an ongoing struggle with slumping sales.

 The world’s fourth-largest carmaker announced that its board accepted Tavares' resignation on Sunday.
 He will leave his role as chief executive immediately.